 The Nusa Islands in Bali are three of the most beautiful and most adventurous islands I have explored to date!
-They are Nusa Penida, Nusa Lembongan and Nusa Ceningan which can be easily reached by a 30-minute boat ride from mainland Bali.
+They are Nusa Penida, Nusa Lembongan, and Nusa Ceningan which can be easily reached by a 30-minute boat ride from mainland Bali.

 Whether you are an adrenaline junkie who loves the thrill of heights and cliff jumping or a laid back beachgoer who loves those sun-kissed hammock days and snorkeling the reefs, the Nusa Islands has something for everyone!

 Have you got travel insurance for Bali?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 HOW TO GET TO THE NUSA ISLANDS BALI